 The injury occurred when Washington was running routes against Trevon Diggs.
 Washington was targeted on a deep pass, and when the two jumped to make a play on the ball, Washington landed awkwardly and sustained the injury.

 The fifth-year receiver tried leaving the field under his own power but went down after taking just a few steps.
 Washington then left the practice field on a cart.

-How many regular season games will Washington miss?
+How many games will he miss?

 If Washington misses a minimum six weeks to recover from the injury, he will only sit out the Cowboys’ opening game against the Tampa Bay Buccaneers.

 If he sits for the maximum 10 weeks, he will miss the first five games against these opponents:

 What Washington’s loss means for Dallas

 Washington has had an average NFL career to this point, but he does provide a veteran presence that is lacking on the Cowboys’ WR depth chart.

 For the last four seasons, the Abilene-native has averaged 407 receiving yards and just under three touchdowns for the Pittsburgh Steelers.
 But Washington didn’t get many opportunities to showcase his skills because he was behind some talented Steelers receivers.
 On average, Washington was on the field for 53% of Pittsburgh’s offensive snaps throughout his career.

 Now, Dallas will trot out a group of inexperienced receivers for its Week 1 matchup against Tampa Bay.
 CeeDee Lamb will lead the group, and last week Michael Gallup told the media it’s likely he misses the season opener.